cortesi/devd/README.md

 disables livereload for all files with the ".less" extension:

 <pre class="terminal">devd -x "**.less" -l .</pre>

+When livereload is enabled (with the **-L**, **-l** or **-w** flags), devd responds to a SIGHUP by issuing a livereload notice to all connected browsers.
+This allows external tools, like devd's sister project **modd**, to trigger livereload.
+If livereload is not enabled, SIGHUP causes the daemon to exit.

 ### Reverse proxy + static file server + flexible routing